botwiki/botwiki.org/content/tutorials/random-image-tweet/index.md

 Here's an idea: maybe our bot could post cute pictures of puppies, kittens, panda bears, and other animals!

 First, download a few pictures of animals that you think look cute.
-Create a folder called `cute-animals` and add these images here.
+Create a folder called `images` and add these images here.

 Next, remove the code that posted your first tweet: